Tutorials » The Changing World of Translation

 However, as the growing demand continued to rise, price quickly became the deciding factor for clients, and the lowered outsourcing rates became the standard rather than the exception.

 But while the lower outsourced rates have led to an almost standard business model, outsourcing brings with it greater risks to accuracy and accountability.
 Since you are dealing with outsourced companies, you never truly get to “meet” the company you are procuring services from, rather dealing with them solely through the web or by telephone.
-This leaves the door open for many “scam” companies to dubiously position themselves as legitimate translation vendors.Free Quote
+This leaves the door open for many “scam” companies to dubiously position themselves as legitimate translation vendors.Get Quote

 Translation memory software is one recent advancement that has been increasingly used to help automate industry services, especially for large-volume projects.
 Translation memory stores translations of words and phrases in its database, and when that word or phrase is repeated, the translation memory system merely pulls the translation from its database rather than requiring the translator to re-translate that portion.